COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 5. [Create and checkout new branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches) in your local project to start making changes. e.g. `git checkout -b <branch-name>`
 _Note: the `-b` is only required when first creating the branch (combines `git checkout` and `git branch`)_
+6. If working on the Corona-tracker app specifically, review and follow the documentation for the [Front End Configuration]() or [Back End Configuration]() depending on the type of changes you intend to make.
-6. Make changes in your local project, including adding files or updating existing code.
+7. Make changes in your local project, including adding files or updating existing code.
-7. Add the changed files and create a commit message describing the changes. e.g. `git add README.md` or `git add -A` for all changed files e.g. `git commit -m "update table of contents in readme"`
+8. Add the changed files and create a commit message describing the changes. e.g. `git add README.md` or `git add -A` for all changed files e.g. `git commit -m "update table of contents in readme"`
 _Note: more information on [writing a good commit message](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) can be found in the linked article_
-8. Continue with 6 and 7 above until all changes are complete.
+9. Continue with 6 and 7 above until all changes are complete.

 __When the changes are complete and you are ready to submit them to our project__, please follow the additional steps below.

-9. Check that all of your submissions follow the relevant [Style Guides](#style-guides).
+10. Check that all of your submissions follow the relevant [Style Guides](#style-guides).
-10. Push the changes to the origin repository on Github (your fork).
+11. Push the changes to the origin repository on Github (your fork).
 `git push -u origin <branch-name>`
 _Note: the `-u` is only required when first pushing a new branch to the origin (your fork)._
-11. On github, [submit the pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the upstream repository when changes are complete.
+12. On github, [submit the pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the upstream repository when changes are complete.
-12. Follow all of the instructions in the [Pull Request Template]().
+13. Follow all of the instructions in the [Pull Request Template]().

 ### Staying Up to Date